ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 You can do `:trace universal` from any account to force the server to trace all users.
 Turn it off with `:trace none`.
 Obviously not a good thing to do on a highly active server as it slows everyone and generates large logs potentially.

+Also you can do :serverlog 1 to turn on server logging  and :serverlog 0 to turn off serverlogging.
+You can even force server logging without restarting a server by merely adding the file "serverlogging.txt" with arbitrary contents to the top level of CS and removing when you are done.
+This is actually what :serverlog does.

 ### Understanding a pattern trace